Zcgong/Reactor/README.md

 ### Triggering a Reaction

-Any time a Reactor's value is changed using *set()*, all functions dependent on it will be re-run.
+Any time a Reactor's value is changed using **set()**, all functions dependent on it will be re-run.
 This is called a reaction.
+A reaction only occurs if the new value fails a strict equality comparison with the previous value.
+A reaction can also be triggered without changing the value by calling **act()**.

-A reaction only occurs if the new value fails strict equality with the previous value.
-This helps prevent infinite loops when *set()* is called within a Reactor Function.
+Be careful when dealing with objects and arrays!
+Modifying a property on an object or array is not detected as a change when calling **set()** unless the object/array you are passing in is different than the one the Reactor is currently storing.
+If you want to force a reaction after modifying an object/array, use the **act()** method.

 ```javascript
 my_name.set('Bobby');